 You can make a car donation to the Salvation Army to support their efforts.

 Another successful global charity is Habitat for Humanity.
 Founded with the purpose of improving the lives of individuals and families in tough situations, victims of disasters certainly fall under that umbrella.
 They bring relief to those who have survived wars, natural disasters and other circumstances leaving them displaced, traumatized and vulnerable.
 The dangers that Habitat addresses include homelessness, famine, disease and insecurity.
-A car donation to Habitat for Humanity helps them rebuild their lives and communities, moving them from ruin to recovery.

 Other Natural Disasters Needing Help